 MailChimp provides marketers with a comprehensive email marketing platform for little to no cost.
 It has many native integrations, and its integrations can be extended by connecting MailChimp to Zapier.

-Features include email template creation, dynamic content insertion, list segmentation and A/B testing—which is more than enough for any B2B marketer to get started with.
-Use Zapier integrations to trigger emails based on actions in certain applications, such as a change in CRM detail.
+Features include email template creation, dynamic content insertion, list segmentation, and A/B testing—which is more than enough for any B2B marketer to get started with.
+Use Zapier integrations to trigger emails based on actions in specific applications, such as changes to CRM details.

 Price: $20 / month